-We do this trip from late July to early September to get what we consider to be the best conditions.
-Most biting insects and bugs should be gone.
-Days, while getting shorter should be warm with day temperatures in the 60-degree region and nights dipping to about 32 degrees rarely and only at the higher elevation.
-There may be small snow patches on the highest passes, but not enough to warrant ice axe and crampon use.
+We do this trip from July to early September to get what we consider to be the best conditions.
+There might be biting insects and bugs in July but by August they should be gone.
+In August and September the days, while getting shorter should be warm with day temperatures in the 60 degree region and nights dipping to about 32 degrees rarely and only at the higher elevations.
+There may be small snow patches on the highest passes, but not normally enough to warrant ice axe and crampon use.
+This might well change should we have a big snow winter and we will let you know should this be the case.
 Stream flows will be well below peak flow and most should be easy to cross.
 There is the possibility of afternoon thunderstorms that may be heavy for a short time.
-You will be in the high mountains so there is always the chance of snow, but prolonged storms are not common at this time of year.
+You will be in the high mountains so there is always the chance of snow, but prolonged storms are not likely at this time of year.

 JOHN MUIR TRAIL BOOK

 Our good friend John Dittli published a book on the John Muir Trail.
 It’s a collection of John’s photos, history and recollections from many hikes.
 Click here to see John’s slideshow.